-- check-ups afterwards to make sure the infection has cleared up.
+- a check-up afterwards to make sure the infection has cleared up.

 Some men develop chronic epididymitis, which is inflammation even when there is no infection.
 The cause is not known, but it is thought that hypersensitivity of certain structures, including nerves and muscles, may cause or contribute to the condition.

-Some of the known risk factors include genito-urinary surgery, exposure to STIs and past acute epididymitis.
+Some of the known risk factors for chronic epididymitis include genito-urinary surgery, exposure to STIs and past acute epididymitis.
 However, a man without these risk factors can still develop the condition.